 Pharmacokinetics from PET plasma curves

-This page covers the pharmacokinetics (PK) of PET ligand in the plasma, not in tissue, and not the pharmacokinetics or pharmacodynamics (PD) of the drug that is studied with PET ligand.
+This page covers the pharmacokinetics (PK) of PET radiopharmaceutical in the plasma, not in tissue, and not the pharmacokinetics or pharmacodynamics (PD) of the drug that is studied with PET radiopharmaceutical.

 AUC can be determined by ”trapezoidal rule”:

 the data points are connected by straight line segments, perpendiculars are erected from

 the abscissa to each data point, and the sum of the areas of the trapezoids is computed.